Innovation@Home: A Contest and a Call for Age-Friendly Housing Practices that Work

 - facilitating access to transportation, shopping, health and long-term care services.

-- Practices will be assessed by a panel of judges for relevance, replicability, strong outcomes and innovation.
-The top three entries will be recognized.
+Submissions to the contest were assessed by a panel of judges for relevance, replicability, strong outcomes and innovation.
+The judges were:

 About Grantmakers In Aging

 Grantmakers In Aging is an inclusive and responsive membership organization comprised of philanthropies dedicated to improving the experience of ageing.
 GIA members share a recognition that a society that is better for older adults is better for people of all ages.